zonder12120/si-game-bot/README.md

 Then the admin should read/show the question.

 When "Start round" is clicked, the countdown begins.
 Players get the option to click "Answer".

+It can be confusing, but the round in this bot involves a question and answer stage.

 If the round time runs out, the round ends, the final score is shown, and the game moves to creating a new round.